Skip to content

 1. Phase 1 — TradeDock seeding at galaxy generation, premium trading floor (spreads + bulk discount + 10× inventory + zero fee), Warp Jumper construction migrated onto the slip-rental flow.

-2. Phase 2 — Full slip rental for all 8 ship types, resource bundles, milestone payments, cancellation & refund.
+2. Phase 2 — Full slip rental for all 8 craft-able ship types (the 9 ShipType values minus Escape Pod, which is issued, not built), resource bundles, milestone payments, cancellation & refund.

 3. Phase 3 — Construction events RNG, Space Engineer integration, team coordination workflows, region-funded construction.